hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 ![method](/images/uploads/blog2020/input_data.png)

-So basically, disease data is a list of tuples, each tuple (tokens, labels) represent a sentence divided to tokens and corresponding labels.
-Where 1 stands for disease name and 0 for other than disease name.
+So basically, disease data is a list of tuples, each tuple (tokens, labels) represent a sentence divided into tokens and corresponding labels.
+Where 1 stands for disease name and 0 for other than disease names.

-The disease name in the example above  is "Head-neck carcinomas".
+The disease name in the example above  is "head-neck carcinomas".
 Thus, the last 2 labels are both equal to 1.

 # Conditional Random Fields